 Billing cycle — typically 30 days.
 All transactions within the cycle appear on a single statement.

-Grace period — the window between statement close and payment due date, usually 21–25 days.
+Grace period — the window between statement close and payment due date.
+In Vietnam, this is typically 15 days — e.g., statement closes on the 20th, payment due on the 5th of the following month.
 If the cardholder pays the full statement balance before the due date, no interest is charged.

 Interest accrual — if the cardholder carries a balance past the due date, the bank charges interest on the average daily balance (ADB) at the Annual Percentage Rate (APR):